CZS Language Tests

 Rules of the test and other information:

-- The level of the test corresponds to the European classification level B2.
+- The level of the test corresponds to B2 level according to the European framework for languages.

-- The overall length of the test is no longer than 60 minutes.
+- The overall length of the test is no longer than 60 minutes per candidate.

-- The maximum score is 110 points, and to reach B2 level a minimum of 60 per cent is necessary (66 points overall and a proportionate amount in each category).
+- • The maximum score is 70 points, and to reach the B2 level, a minimum of 60 per cent is necessary.

-- Students who have taken the test in the past and have an interest in repeating it have to ask for consent from the person responsible for organising CZS language tests.
+- Students who took the test in the past and have an interest in re-taking the test have to ask for consent from the person responsible for organising CZS language tests.

-- The results of the test are uploaded to the IS OIS database, which is accessible to students individually through their login profile.
+- The test results are uploaded to the IS OIS database, which is accessible to students individually through their login profile.

 - Participants are not given any certificates or confirmations, nor – except in exceptional cases – an e-mail.

-- This serves for the internal purposes of the CZS and as such must be accepted by the host university, for which after a successful selection process the student is nominated by the CZS.
-In such cases a nominated student without a certificate may still be asked to take several standard language examinations (see the entrance requirements of individual universities).
+- The test serves for the internal purposes of the CZS and as such might not be accepted by the host university.
+In such cases a nominated student may be asked to take a standard language examination (see the entrance requirements of individual universities).